Buyers Agent Commissions Explained for First-Time Shoppers

 Negotiate post-inspection repairs.
 Your inspection may uncover issues or concerns that should be repaired before you move into your new home.
 Your agent will help you figure out which repairs need to happen now, and which ones can wait.

-Negotiate post-appraisal price adjustments.
-Your home appraisal might put a different value on your dream home than you just agreed to pay.
+Discuss post-appraisal price adjustments.
+Your home appraisal might value your dream home differently than you just agreed to pay.
 If that’s the case and you need to renegotiate your offer price, your agent will help you with that.

 Hold your hand at closing.
 If you’re feeling emotional, your agent can literally or figuratively hold your hand through this big step.
 They’ll also reassure you by performing an unemotional final check of all the documents to ensure everything is accurate and error-free.